How to Keep Your Gums and Teeth Healthy

 Gum disease is caused by bacteria found in plaque and tartar.
 Plaque is a sticky film

-that forms on the teeth and is mostly comprised of bacteria, mucus, food, and other
+that forms on the teeth.
+It is mostly made up of bacteria, mucus, food, and other

 particles.
 When plaque is not removed, it hardens into tartar, which gives a home

 to bacteria, according to the American Dental Association (ADA).
 Bacteria in plaque

 and tartar cause inflammation of the gums, called gingivitis.
 Tartar can only be removed

 Gingivitis.
 In this early stage there are red, swollen, tender gums that bleed easily.
 If